Quantum-Many-Body/TightBindingApproximation.jl/docs/src/examples/Phonon.md

 # define the terms

-## Kinetic energy of the phonons with the mass M=1
+## Kinetic energy with the mass M=1
 T = PhononKinetic(:T, 0.5)

-## Potential energy of the phonons on the nearest-neighbor bonds with the spring constant k₁=1.0
+## Potential energy on the nearest-neighbor bonds with the spring constant k₁=1.0
 V₁ = PhononPotential(:V₁, 0.5, 1)

-## Potential energy of the phonons on the next-nearest-neighbor bonds with the spring constant k₂=0.5
+## Potential energy on the next-nearest-neighbor bonds with the spring constant k₂=0.5
 V₂ = PhononPotential(:V₂, 0.25, 2)

 # define the harmonic approximation of the phonons on square lattice